What actually happens to travelers here.

 Typical cost band: $100,000-500,000

-Common providers: Global Rescue, MedJet, International SOS, IAATO coordination โ compare current quotes and policy terms before relying on any single provider.
+Common providers: Global Rescue, MedJet, International SOS, IAATO coordination

 Recommended

-- ๐ก Routine vaccinations up to date
+- Routine vaccinations up to date

-- ๐ก Influenza (to avoid spreading illness in close-quarters expedition ships)
+- Influenza (to avoid spreading illness in close-quarters expedition ships)

 No specific vaccinations required for Antarctica itself.
 Transit countries (Argentina, Chile, New Zealand) may have their own requirements.
 Influenza vaccination is strongly recommended to prevent outbreaks on expedition ships.

-Water on expedition ships is treated and safe.
+Tap water: Safe to drink — Water on expedition ships is treated and safe.
 Research stations produce safe drinking water through desalination or snowmelt purification.
 Do not drink untreated meltwater or seawater.
 Hydration is important in the dry, cold Antarctic environment.

 All food is provided by your expedition ship or research station and is safe.
 There are no restaurants, shops, or food vendors in Antarctica.
 Bring personal snacks for shore excursions.
 High-calorie foods help maintain body heat.
 Ensure you have no dietary needs that cannot be accommodated and notify your operator in advance.

-International crisis support: Satellite phone may allow contact with home-country crisis lines
+English / international line: Satellite phone may allow contact with home-country crisis lines

 English-speaking therapists: None.
 Expedition ship staff may provide basic support.